 “In the industrial economy, the person who wins is the expert,” explains Claude Legrand, co-author of Innovative Intelligence.
 “In the knowledge economy, the person who wins is the one who has the process to solve complex problems.”

-Lang also blows up some myths about innovation.
+Lang also blows up 7 Innovation Myths:

 Myth #1 Innovation is about the newest thing.